ishtihoss/e-commerce/project_ec/readme.md

-# Project: E-commerce Sales Analysis and Quantity Prediction
+# Project: E-commerce Sales Analysis and Quantity Prediction (Work-in-progress, still needs further tweaking)

 In this project, we build a machine learning model to predict the quantity of products sold in an e-commerce store based on historical sales data.
 We use the XGBoost regressor, a powerful gradient boosting framework, to create our predictive model.